Ainnelise Niyvold Liundbye UPDATED: 21 FEB 2021

 We spot an excessive and overwhelming amount of bare skin among the fighting sumo wrestlers.
 It is hard to describe them: beefy or fleshy … I really don’t know how to characterise them.
 What is indisputable is their bellies, thighs and arms being exposed in the training room.
 They fight in the arena as if it were an important battle.
 This is actually also what it precisely, at this very moment, appears to be for the individuals concentrated on the sumo wrestling game within the ring.

-” The sumo training is absolutely unique – the heavy Japanese wrestlers are amazing!”
+” The sumo training and the heavy Japanese wrestlers are absolutely unique!”

 The balance of power among the fighters is revealed from the count of who is most frequently turned over and getting his thighs and body brown painted by the moist clay.
 As the duels progress, the browner their body parts become.

 The winners appear proud of their achievements and don’t seem to be dissatisfied with having speechless spectators.
 We find it pretty reassuring, though, to have a window in between us and these gigantic and slightly terrifying wrestlers.

 When finally leaving we set off in high spirits with the special sumo morning practice fresh in mind.
 Until the very moment we arrived at the stable, we hadn’t actually been able to believe that we would really come that close to the monster wrestlers.
 The unusual experience has absolutely made our day!